isomerpages/moe-huayisec/pages/Sec 1 Registration for 2025 Cohort.md

 </div>
 <h4><strong>Important Information for ALL Students</strong></h4>
 <p>All Secondary 1 students posted to Hua Yi Secondary school are required
-to read through the registration information below.
+to review through the registration details below carefully.
 Additional details will be sent via Parents Gateway (PG).</p>
 <p>The e-Registration process will be conducted through PG.
-Information on
+Information regarding
-class allocation and Subject-Based Banding (SBB) offerings will also be shared via PG, typically 1 - 2 days after the posting is confirmed.&nbsp;</p>
+class allocation and Subject-Based Banding (SBB) offerings will be shared on PG, typically 1 - 2 days after the posting is confirmed.&nbsp;</p>
 <p>
 <br><strong>Please note: </strong>Parents are strongly encouraged to purchase
-uniforms and books only after receiving the class allocation on Parents Gateway.<strong><br><br></strong>The first day of School will be on <strong><u>Thursday, 2 January 2025.</u></strong>
+uniforms and books <strong>only after receiving the class allocation</strong> on Parents Gateway.<strong><br><br></strong>The first day of School will be on <strong><u>Thursday, 2 January 2025.</u></strong>
 </p>
 <h4><strong>Reporting Time</strong></h4>
-<p>The reporting time for school each day is before 7.30am.
-Students are
-expected to arrive at school by 7.20am each day, as the flag-raising ceremony begins promptly at 7.30am.</p>
+<p>The <strong>Flag-Raising Ceremony</strong> begins promptly at <strong>7.30am</strong> daily.
+All students are expected to be present and prepared before it starts.
+To ensure this, students should allow sufficient time to deposit their bags in the classroom and place their phones in the lockers before proceeding to the ceremony.</p>
+<p></p>
 <h4><strong>First Day of School</strong></h4>
-<p>On the first day of school, all students should report in their Hua Yi
+<p>On the first day of school, students should report in their Hua Yi PE
-PE Attire with Uniform Bottoms, and gather at their respective Secondary 1 Classroom (Level 4) for the morning assembly.</p>
+Attire with Uniform Bottoms, and gather at their respective Secondary 1 Classroom on Level 4.
+From there, their seniors will then lead them to the School Hall (Centrestage) for the Flag-Raising Ceremony.</p>
 <p>Please see the <a href="https://drive.google.com/file/d/1MVhAb5qs3nA95acZTUAACZ7beaMHIsF6/view?usp=drive_link" rel="noopener nofollow" target="_blank">attached file</a> the
 for the classroom allocation.</p>
 <p>Students who did not manage to purchase the Hua Yi school uniform can